Payalsol/project2/README.md

 # Project2

-This project was created from local system.
+This project was created from local system.x
 Created by Delta student.